Kemalpaşa: Nymphaion – Nif – Kemalpaşa

 The town's name in classical and medieval times was Nymphaion (Νύμφαιον).
 It rose to prominence during the late Byzantine times, when it became the favourite winter residence of the Nicaean emperors during the 13th century.
 A palace, whose well-preserved remains are still extant, was built there by John III Doukas Vatatzes.
 The association with the Nicaean court made Nymphaion a center of imperial politics: the city was raised to an archbishopric, where John III spent his final months, and both Theodore II Laskaris and Michael VIII Palaiologos were crowned.
 The two 13th-century important treaties in 1214 and 1261 both referred to as Treaty of Nymphaeum were concluded there with the Italian states.
 The latter was to have an important impact on the region's future, virtually ceding Smyrna to the Republic of Genoa.
 In the last decades of the 13th century, it became a major Byzantine stronghold against the advances of the Turkish beyliks: both emperor Andronikos II Palaiologos and the celebrated general Alexios Philanthropenos used it as their headquarters in the 1290s.
 The town fell to the Turkish Bey of Saruhan in 1315.
-From 1867 until 1922, Nif was part of Aidin Vilayet.
+In April of the following year, the archbishop Theodoulos of Nymphaeum was forced to flee the city because of the Sarukhanids and assumed the archbishopric of Derkoi.

+[Theodoulos] having been banished from his allotted [seat] because of the spiteful abuse [of the Turks] arising from our sins, and is [now] idle... was appointed to administer the archbishopric of Dercus in Europe.